 Since 2011, I have been certified as a labor doula and lactation educator through CAPPA.
-I am currently training to sit for the IBCLC exam to become a lacatation consultant.
-I am also a Professional Member at Evidence Based Birth®, where I receive frequent continuing education on the best practices in the field.
+In 2018 I started an internship with Mom's Milk BCS and passed the IBCLC exam to become a lacatation consultant in 2020.
 I also completed Rebozo (a labor comfort measure) certification in 2016, and certification with Stillbirthday as a bereavement doula in 2017.

 Comprehensive natural childbirth preparation classes will help you give birth confidently.
-Twelve weeks of classes with The Bradley Method will prepare couples to give birth naturally in either hospital or out-of-hospital.
+Eight weeks of classes will prepare couples to give birth naturally in either hospital or out-of-hospital.
 Breastfeeding classes are included.

 I have been attending births as a doula since 2011.
 I have helped a wide range of labors and births and love helping mothers reach their goals for their labors.